jawsec/sigma-detection-rules/README.md

 ### Already on Wazuh?

 Skip the conversion step.
 A ready-to-deploy Wazuh 4.x XML version of all 14 rules is pre-built in [`conversions/wazuh/sigma_converted.xml`](conversions/wazuh/sigma_converted.xml).
-Copy it to `/var/ossec/etc/rules/` on your manager, restart `wazuh-manager`, and you're done.
+Copy it to /var/ossec/etc/rules/ on your manager and restart wazuh-manager.
+Rules will start firing immediately.
+See the tuning notes in the XML header for environment-specific adjustments (whitelisting internal IPs, admin accounts, etc.).

 ## Repo Structure